roehrt/baahn/README.md

 ## Known Bugs
-There are some complications with the recognition of cheaper journeys caused by nearby/identical stations with different name, e.g. `Berlin Hbf` and `Berlin Hbf (tief)` and non-long-distance train stations.
+There are some complications with the recognition of cheaper journeys caused by nearby/identical stations with different name, e.g. `Berlin Hbf` and `Berlin Hbf (tief)` and *non-long-distance* train stations.
+In fact if both - origin and destination - are non-long-distance stations the search will never respond with an improved price since the stations are missing in the adjacency list ([`stationGraph.json`](static/stationGraph.json)).
+Feel free to add them.

 For further information visit the rather spartan [FAQ](https://baahn.vercel.app/faq) (German).

 ## See Also